sammybibs/sammybibs.github.io/Quizzes/DIAG_Question.md

 </details>

 <details>
-  <summary> VTP does not support extended VLANs
+  <summary>3: VTP does not support extended VLANs
  </summary>

 Sorry, no!